bigmontz/movies-neo4j/README.md

 # movies-neo4j

-It's a simple api build on top of Neo4j Database and it's movie database sample.
+It's a simple api build on top of Neo4j Database, and it's movie database sample.

+The application uses the `neo4j-java-driver-spring-boot-starter` to manager the connection with the `database` by default.
+Thus, it uses the official driver.

+However, an alternative version the driver implemented under the package `com.neo4j.driver` could be used by setting the environment variable `NEO4J_EXPERIMENTAL` to `true`.
+This version of the drivers doesn't fulfil all the capabilities of the official driver, but it implements part of the interfaces:
+ - Transaction
+ - Result
+ - Record
+ - Value
+ - Node

+Because of this, the swapping between the two implementations only impacts the configuration class `TransacationFactoryConfig`.

+PS: Probably there are some corner cases which the new alternative driver will not handle well because of some unhandled packing and unpacking of data or something like that.

+WARNING: The alternative version of the driver is an exercise to understand how the Bolt protocol works, and it should be not used in production code

 ## Commands